The Witch Queen of New Orleans

-"The Witch Queen of New Orleans" is a 1971 song by Redbone.
-The single was released in May 1971 from Redbone's third album Message from a Drum, which is also titled The Witch Queen of New Orleans in its European release.
+"The Witch Queen of New Orleans" is a 1971 song by American rock band Redbone.
+It was released as a single in May 1971 from the band's third album Message from a Drum, which is also titled The Witch Queen of New Orleans in its European release.
 The song peaked at No. 2 in the United Kingdom and No. 21 in the United States.

 Background

 "The Witch Queen of New Orleans" is about a 19th-century practitioner of voodoo from New Orleans named Marie Laveau, referred to in the song lyrics as "Marie la Voodoo veau".
 This song was written by the two Mexican-Native American brothers of the group Redbone, Lolly Vegas and Pat Vegas.
 It shows influences from New Orleans R&B and swamp pop.
+Bassist Pat Vagas sings the lead vocal.

 The song was released in 1971 with "Chant: 13th Hour" as the B-side in the US.
 It debuted in the Billboard Hot 100 chart in November 1971 in the US where it reach a peak of No. 21 in 1972 (chart date February 19, 1972).
 The song reached No. 2 in the UK single chart in October 1971 behind Rod Stewart's "Maggie May".